XamarinUniversity/build2018-labs/lab1/README.md

 ### Add the data bindings

-We want to display the data from each `NoteEntry` object.
-To do this, we will utilize a built-in feature of Xamarin.Forms: data binding.
+The goal is to display the data from each `NoteEntry` object.
+To do this, the app will utilize a built-in feature of Xamarin.Forms: **data binding**.

 1. Open **MainPage.xaml** in the shared-code project.